Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Introduction

-GW standard sirens face several limitations in constraining cosmological parameters, primarily due to uncertainties in luminosity distance estimates \cite{Chassande-Mottin:2019nnz}.
-Moreover, their effectiveness relies on the accuracy of waveform templates and the precision of the matched-filtering technique, which must simultaneously infer more than ten waveform parameters.
-One proposed alternative is to use time delays from strongly lensed GWs in combination with the redshifts and images of their electromagnetic (EM) counterparts \cite{Liao:2017ioi}.
+GW standard sirens face several limitations in constraining cosmological parameters, primarily due to the mass-redshift degeneracy~\cite{Schutz:1986gp} (therefore lack of redshift information) and uncertainties in luminosity distance estimates \cite{Chassande-Mottin:2019nnz}.
+Moreover, their effectiveness traditionally relies on the accuracy of waveform templates and the precision of the matched-filtering technique, which must simultaneously infer more than ten waveform parameters.
+One proposed alternative is to use the time delays of strongly lensed GWs, in combination with the redshifts and images provided by their EM counterparts such as kilonovae, short gamma-ray bursts, or fast radio bursts \cite{Liao:2017ioi}.
 The significantly higher precision of time-delay measurements from lensed GWs, compared to those from lensed quasars, enables more accurate cosmological constraints.
 However, since the detection of EM counterparts typically requires a neutron star in the binary system, the predominantly observed BBH merger events \cite{KAGRA:2021vkt} generally do not qualify.
-To address this limitation, a recent method has been proposed that avoids reliance on EM counterparts \cite{Jana:2022shb, Jana:2024uta}, by leveraging population-level features of lensed GW catalogs, such as the distribution of time delays and the total number of lensed events.
+To address this limitation, a population-level method has been proposed that avoids reliance on EM counterparts \cite{Jana:2022shb, Jana:2024uta}, by leveraging statistical features of lensed GW catalogs, such as the number of detected lensing events and the distribution of time delays.

 The effectiveness of population-based approach relies on the detection of a large number of lensed GW events.
 The third generation GW detectors, such as the Einstein Telescope \cite{Punturo:2010zz} and Cosmic Explorer \cite{Reitze:2019iox}, are expected to achieve significantly enhanced sensitivity and broader frequency coverage.
-These detectors will be capable of detecting GW signals from stellar mass BBHs at redshifts of up to $z\sim100$ \cite{Hall:2019xmm}, recording millions of BBH events per year \cite{ET:2019dnz}.
+These detectors will be capable of detecting GW signals from stellar mass BBHs at redshifts of up to $z\sim100$ \cite{Hall:2019xmm}, recording millions of BBH events per year \cite{ET:2019dnz}, compared to only $\mathcal{O}(100)$ events observed by the LIGO–Virgo–KAGRA to date.
 This unprecedented event rate provides a solid foundation for implementing population-based statistical analyses.